Julius Caesar: Life under Sulla and military service

-Sulla, depicted on a coin minted by Quintus Pompeius Rufus in 54 BC.
+Sulla, depicted on the obverse of a denarius minted by Quintus Pompeius Rufus in 54 BC.
 Sulla took the city in 82 BC, purged his political enemies, and instituted new constitutional reforms.

 Caesar's father did not seek a consulship during the domination of Lucius Cornelius Cinna and instead chose retirement.
 During Cinna's dominance, Caesar was named as flamen Dialis (a priest of Jupiter) which led to his marriage to Cinna's daughter, Cornelia.
 The religious taboos of the priesthood would have forced Caesar to forgo a political career; the appointment – one of the highest non-political honours – indicates that there were few expectations of a major career for Caesar.
 In early 84 BC, Caesar's father died suddenly.
 After Sulla's victory in the civil war (82 BC), Cinna's acta were annulled.
 Sulla consequently ordered Caesar to abdicate and divorce Cinna's daughter.
 Caesar refused, implicitly questioning the legitimacy of Sulla's annulment.
 Sulla may have put Caesar on the proscription lists, though scholars are mixed.
 Caesar then went into hiding before his relatives and contacts among the Vestal Virgins were able to intercede on his behalf.
 They then reached a compromise where Caesar would resign his priesthood but keep his wife and chattels; Sulla's alleged remark he saw "in [Caesar] many Mariuses" is apocryphal.

-Bust, from the imperial period, of a man – in this case Augustus – wearing the civic crown (corona civica).
+Imperial period bust of Augustus (known as the Augustus Bevilacqua) wearing the civic crown (corona civica).
 Caesar won the civic crown for his bravery at the Siege of Mytilene in 81 BC.